Syria conflict: Christians 'fleeing homes'

 Last month, the UN Security Council ended two-and-a-half years of deadlock over Syria by adopting a resolution that demanded the elimination of the country's arsenal by mid-2014.

-The resolution also backed US and Russian efforts to convene an international meeting in Geneva to find a political solution to the conflict, which has left more than 100,000 people dead.'New vision'
+The resolution also backed US and Russian efforts to convene an international meeting in Geneva to find a political solution to the conflict, which has left more than 100,000 people dead.

 BBC world affairs correspondent Emily Buchanan says Patriarch Gregorios came to the UK with a doggedly optimistic message.